scylladb/scylla-manager/docs/source/repair/index.rst

 Note that the less the cluster is loaded the more it makes sense to increase intensity.
 If you increase intensity on a loaded cluster it may not give speed benefits since cluster have no resources to process more repairs.
-In our experiments in a 50% loaded cluster increasing intensity from 1 to 2 gives about 10-20% boost and increasing it further have little impact.
+In our experiments in a 50% loaded cluster increasing intensity from 1 to 2 gives about 10-20% boost and increasing it further will have little impact.

 Changing repair speed
 =====================